joelagnel/adeb/BCC.md

 Other Architectures (other than ARM64)
 -----------------------
-By default androdeb assumes the target Android device is based on ARM64 processor architecture.
+By default adeb assumes the target Android device is based on ARM64 processor architecture.
 For other architectures, use the --arch option.
 For example for x86_64 architecture, run:
 ```